How do I get a sexual assault charge dropped?

 Consequences of being convicted

-The consequences of a sexual assault conviction can be crushing.
-Jail time, a criminal record, social stigma, and registration in the National Sex Offender Registry are all likely.
-Your ability to travel internationally may also be hindered.
+The consequences of a sexual assault conviction can be crushing, as they include jail time, a criminal record, social stigma and limitations on international travel.
+Those convicted of serious sexual assault offences may also have to register in the National Sex Offender Registry.

 The law gives judges some latitude in deciding the most appropriate punishment based on the facts of each case, and the maximum sentence depends on the crime.